Unilever: Trade in Russia amid the Russo-Ukrainian War

 Following the Russian invasion of Ukraine in February 2022, many Western companies curtailed their operations in Russia and Belarus.
 Unilever suspended all imports from and exports to Russia, but its Russian wing continued to trade there.
 Between 2021 and 2022, profits in Russia doubled to 9.2 billion rubles (€108 million) and the business paid 3.2 billion rubles (€38 million) in taxes, giving rise to criticism that the company was directly helping to fund Russia's war effort in Ukraine.
 In response to this, and other claims that the company had broken previous promises to only sell essential items, Unilever's then-CEO, Alan Jope, said "We still believe that staying is the best option, both to prevent our company from falling directly or indirectly into Russian hands and to protect our people."

 In July 2023, the Ukrainian National Agency on Corruption Prevention included Unilever in their list of "war sponsors" for not ceasing operations in Russia and continuing to profit from this market.
 The same month, Unilever's new CEO, Hein Schumacher, told reporters the company had considered leaving Russia, but had concluded that "operating our business in a constrained manner is the least bad option and that is where we are."

 However, on 10 October 2024, Schumacher announced on the company's website that Unilever had finalised the sale of its Russian business to the Arnest Group; a Russian manufacturer of perfume, cosmetics, and household products.
-The sale included all of Unilever’s business in Russia, including four factories, and its business in Belarus.
+The sale included all of Unilever's business in Russia, including four factories, and its business in Belarus.

+Environmental claims

+The UK Competition and Markets Authority announced that it would be scrutinising environmental claims made by Unilever in 2023.
+The move came as part of the CMA's wider FMCG investigation into greenwashing.
+The CMA closed the investigation towards the end of 2024, after Unilever changed some of the environmental claims they were making.